 Orientation and Placement will be done the next day.
 Generally, your volunteer orientation is an overview of the project’s mission, expectations and introduction to the local community and project site.
 Following your arrival in Kenya you will be given a presentation by the co-coordinating project team to prepare you for the work you will be doing.

 Kenya is thriving economically but poverty is a real problem and you can join community development projects with the aim of improving living conditions and infrastructure for local people.
-Participants are needed at community projects in places like Nairobi, Kericho and Mombasa and several other communities across Kenya.
+Participants are needed at community projects across Kenya.